l-ramirez-lopez/resemble/README.md

 __`'pls'`__:          Partial least squares.

 __`'wapls'`__:        Weighted average partial least squares (Shenk et al., 1997).

-## Data-driven search and optimization in spectral libraries for building data-specific calibrations (RS-LOCAL)

-Given a specific sample set, the purpose of the RS-LOCAL algorithm (Lobsey et al., 2017) is to find in a (large) reference training set an optimal subset of observations to build predictive models with strong generalization performance for the type of observations provided in the specific sample set.

 ## News
 * 2020.04: [Tsakiridis et al. (2020)](https://www.sciencedirect.com/science/article/abs/pii/S0016706119308870?via%3Dihub),